SEO Strategy

 Some agencies build their reporting dashboards in proprietary tools and do not transfer the data if you leave.
 Some retain ownership of the content they produce.
 Some use link building approaches that create dependencies where removing your retainer means losing the links they placed.

 You should own your Google Analytics account, Google Search Console, and any content created during the engagement.
-Any link building should follow strategies covered in our article on what makes a backlink worth getting in 2026, where the links are earned genuinely and remain regardless of whether you continue paying the provider.
+Links that are earned genuinely remain in place regardless of whether you continue paying the provider.
+Links placed through paid schemes or private networks often disappear when the retainer stops.

 What tactics are you using to build links?